 Oh, ouch.
 Are you squirming uncomfortable like I am?
 Tough love (for all of us), babe.
 Years ago I read in Julia Cameron’s The Artist’s Way, a story that illustrated this maxim.
 It went something to the effect that when a man is interested in a woman, he will find the time to contact her.
 Okay, that story sounds a bit dated in today’s current cultural climate, but those of us of a certain age know there is truth in it.
 It’s really very simple.
 If you really, really want something, you’ll make time for it.
 This goes for exercise, or cooking healthy meals, or spending time with loved ones, or, oh yeah, writing.

 For me, thinking of my writing as my priority makes everything else fall into place.
 It illuminates what is most important to me, and from that all else follows.
 I hope making writing your priority will do the same for you.

 Here is your prompt of the week:

 France 2019—Would you like to study writing in the south of France with me?
 You can!
 Find all the details here.
-There’s a discount if you commit before the end of the year, so check it out now.

 And of course, don’t forget to join the Facebook group if you haven’t already.
 I post lots of good links.
 Lately we’ve discussed the different types of editing, memoir writing, and more.